sswietoniowski/learning-go/projects/00_mini/02_email_checker/README.md

 This tool can be used to:

-- check if an email address is valid or not.
+- check if an email address is valid or not (based on the email format and the domain).

 ## Technologies